The return of Michael Myers. Again.

 Tense and taught, it’s a masterful 91 minutes of scares and screams.

 And as the highest grossing independent movie of all time, sequels were inevitable.

 Halloween 3 Season of the Witch is just plain weird.
 Something about killer masks.
 No Michael Myers.

 Then things really go downhill when they bring him back.

 In Halloween 5 it turns out Michael Myers didn’t die at the end of Halloween 4.
-He comes home.
+And he returns home.
 Again.